illinois-cs415/illinois-cs415.github.io/_old_assignments/mpProject.md

     description: A short description/summary of your project, a high level vision canvas, a technical design document, and a collaboration plan.
     details: 1 points for all four documents turned in on time and completed; Summary = 1 point; Vision canvas = 3 points; Technical design document = 3 points; Collaboration plan = 2 points.
 Graded per team.
   -
-    name: Midpoint
+    name: Mid-Point
     points: 10
     description: The alpha should be a version of your game with at least the core gameplay completed and playable.
     details: Attendance = 1 point; Code submission = 1 point; Updated documents submission = 1 point; Updated collaboration plan = 1 point; Major game features completion = 5 points; Visual elements = 1 point.
 Graded per team.
   -
-    name: Midpoint peer evaluation form
+    name: Mid-Point peer evaluation form
     points: 2
     description: Graded for completion.
     details: Graded individually.
   -
     name: Alpha
     points: 30
-    description: The alpha should be a version of your game with at least the core gameplay completed and playable.
+    description: The Alpha should be a version of your game with at least the core gameplay completed and playable.
     details: Attendance = 1 point; Code submission = 1 point; Updated documents submission = 1 point; Updated collaboration plan = 1 point; Functioning game = 6 points; High priority features implementation = 10 points; Visual elements = 10 points.
 Graded per team.
   -
     name: Final Submission